 MS is the most common disabling neurological disease affecting young adults.
-It generally strikes people aged 20 to 40 and more commonly affects women.
+It generally strikes people ages 20 to 40 and more commonly affects women.
 It affects some 400,000 Americans, and about 2.5 million people worldwide.
 The most common form of the disease is called relapsing-remitting MS, in which symptoms come and go.

 Although MS has no cure, some conventional treatments can improve symptoms, reduce the number and severity of relapses, and delay the disease’s progression.
 Many people with MS try some form of complementary health approach, often special diets (such as the Swank diet, which is low in saturated fats and high in polyunsaturated fatty acids, such as fish oils) and dietary supplements.